Conserving sea turtles in a changing world

 Attachment of a satellite transmitter onto a hawksbill sea turtle in Antigua, West Indies

-Sea turtles are highly mobile and migratory species that are relatively difficult to observe in marine environments.
-Yet, to support the recovery of imperiled populations, we need to know where they occur and how they move through managed waters.
+To support the recovery of imperiled sea turtle populations, we need to know where turtles occur and how they move through managed waters.
 I use satellite telemetry to get at this information.
-In the above picture I am using epoxy to attach a satellite transmitter to a nesting hawksbill turtle with the help of Jumby Bay Hawksbill Project field researchers.
-We then tracked its post-reproductive migration to its foraging area.
-See below (or this map, this paper, or this paper) for an example of migrations from Antigua (Eastern Caribbean).
+For example, in the above picture I am using epoxy to attach a satellite transmitter to a nesting hawksbill with the help of Jumby Bay Hawksbill Project field researchers.
+We then tracked its post-reproductive migration to a foraging area.
+See below, or this map, this paper, or this paper, for examples of migrations from the Eastern Caribbean island of Antigua.

 Migrations of hawksbill turtles from Antigua, West Indies

-While large-scale migrations are fascinating to study, conservation efforts also require information on how individuals move at much finer scales.
-Sea turtles spend most of their lives within foraging home ranges that can be relatively small, especially for hard-shelled, benthic-foraging species.
-At this smaller scale, high-accuracy Fastloc-GPS data become very valuable.
-In my work at NOAA’s Southwest Fisheries Science Center, I manage a long-term GPS dataset for East Pacific green turtles.
-One way we have used GPS data is to document resource selection; that is, how turtles select for habitat features such as eelgrass and bathymetry (see our paper here).
-Using models informed by GPS points and habitat data, we can make predictions of where turtles are most likely to occur depending on the size of the turtle, time of day, and season.
+While large-scale migrations are fascinating, conservation efforts also require information on how individuals move at much finer scales.
+Many sea turtles spend most of their lives within foraging home ranges that can be quite small.
+At this finer scale, high-accuracy GPS data become very valuable.
+In my work with the Marine Turtle Ecology & Assessment Program at NOAA’s Southwest Fisheries Science Center, one of the many ways we have used GPS data is to document resource selection; that is, how turtles select for habitat features such as eelgrass and bathymetry (see our paper here).
+We can use resource selection model to make predictions of where turtles are most likely to occur depending on the size of the turtle, time of day, and season.
 See the map below for an example of such a prediction.

 Predicted probability of habitat use for green turtles in San Diego Bay